munificent/craftinginterpreters/book/functions.md

 ### Checking arity

-The problem relates to the function's **arity**.
+The other problem relates to the function's **arity**.
 Arity is the fancy term for the number of arguments a function or operation expects.
-Unary operators have arity one, binary operators two, etc. With functions, the arity is based on the number of parameters in its declaration:
+Unary operators have arity one, binary operators two, etc. With functions, the arity is determined by the number of parameters it declares:

 ```lox
 fun add(a, b, c) {